 S-Corporations, file Form 1120-S, U.S. Income Tax Return for an S-Corporation.
 Check the “Final Return” box located on the top of the first page below the entity information.
 You must mark the “Final Return” box on the Schedule K-1, Shareholder’s Share of Income, Deductions, Credits, Etc.

 Additional Forms with the IRS

-File the final quarter’s Federal Form 941, Employer’s Quarterly Federal Tax Return (or the 944 if you were an annual depositor), the annual Federal Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return, and the annual Form W-3, Transmittal of Income and Tax Statements, and Form W-2, Wage and Tax Statement, for each employee.
+File the final quarter’s Federal Form 941, the Employer’s Quarterly Federal Tax Return (or the 944 if you were an annual depositor), the annual Federal Form 940, the Employer’s Annual Federal Unemployment (FUTA) Tax Return, and the annual Form W-3, Transmittal of Income and Tax Statements, and Form W-2, Wage, and Tax Statement for each employee.